avenix/WDK/README.md

 *Note: The default data paths can be changed in the Constants class*.

  ## Troubleshooting

+*Note: Most errors after installation will be due to pathing issues.
+Paths are defined in the Constants.m file.
+Double-check the different directories exist in your file system.*

 > 'Error - no labeling strategy available'.